Crazelu/steganograph/README.md

 ```

-# Using encryption
+# Using encryption 🔐

-Embedded messages can be encrypted to securely share images with secret messages wherever without revealing the hidden content.
+Embedded messages/files can be encrypted to securely share images with secret content wherever without revealing said content.

-## Symmetric Encryption
+## Symmetric Encryption 🔗

 ```dart
 //Encode image with an encryption key